register-dynamics/register-dynamics.co.uk/data-discovery-and-cataloging.md

 - template: alternating
   sections:
   - template: content
+    content: "Make better business decisions through deeper insights from your data.
-    content: "Empower your organisation and staff to get the most out of your data by having a data management system you can be confident in.  \n  \nWe offer bespoke data management solutions tailored to your specific needs."
+      Ensure your staff have everything they need to get the most out of your organisation’s data assets.  \n  \nWe can help you to organise your data and to build a data catalogue that is easily accessible and discoverable by everyone in your organisation. "
-  image: "/images/Data.svg"
+  image: "/images/Delivery.svg"
 - template: heading
   level: 2
   text: Work with us to